Gadangadang/Cosmology/README.md

 ### AST3220 Cosmology
-This is my repository for the three projects in AST3220 Cosmology
+This is my repository for the three projects in AST3220 Cosmology.
+Read the ReadME file in the project folder before running the scripts.